stijnfleuren/SwiftCloudApi/README.md

 [Swift Mobility](https://www.swiftmobility.eu/>) provides services for fully automated optimization of fixed-time schedules (traffic light schedules) in a matter of seconds, even for the most complex intersections.
 [Swift Mobility](https://www.swiftmobility.eu/>) exposes a rest APIs and this library is intended to make it even easier for Python programmers to use.

+## Usecases

+### Smart traffic-light control

+#### Completely adaptive traffic light control
+The API can, in real-time, compute the optimal fixed-time schedule to best handle the current traffic situation; this enables truly smart and dynamic traffic light control that automatically adapts to the actual traffic situation.
+For example, by periodically computing the optimal fixed-time schedule and automatically converting it to a vehicle-actuated controller (e.g., using the green times as maximum green times and allowing green times to be terminated prematurely).

+#### Automatically switch between control strategies
+Low traffic and heavy traffic situations require a different control strategy.
+The API allows you to periodically quantify the current traffic situation in an automated manner, e.g., every 30 minutes.
+The result could be used to (automatically!) select the control strategy that best matches the current traffic situation; this would be truly smart traffic-light control!

+### Monitoring
+With the API you can quantify (in real-time) the amount of traffic arriving at the intersection to distinguish between low traffic, moderate traffic and heavy traffic situations.
+This information can be used to improve traffic management (e.g., redirect traffic to relieve highly congested parts of the network).

+### Strategic decision making

+#### Maintenance
+Suppose traffic flow is not as smooth as desired at an intersection (e.g., experienced delays are large).
+With the API you can quantify if the intersection actually has sufficient capacity.
+If it does, then it might be sensible to reevaluate (and potentially update) such traffic-light controllers.
+In this way, maintenance efforts can be focused on the intersections where large improvements can be expected.
+If the capacity of the intersection is expected to be insufficient as well, then this might motivate infrastructural changes (see next usecase).

+#### Updating infrastructure
+Traffic situations may change overtime, e.g., due to urban development.
+Therefore, it is very important to periodically evaluate if any infrastructural changes (or policy changes by the government) are needed.

+This is a very difficult decision to be made with high impact; quantitative support is really useful when making these decisions.
+With the API you can determine the maximum traffic increase that the infrastructure is able to handle under optimal traffic light control.
+This could be used to answer questions like: Is the capacity of the infrastructure (intersection) expected to still be sufficient in the upcoming 3 years?

 ## Installing
 You can install the [Swift Mobility Cloud API](https://www.swiftmobility.eu/services) using: